 The Social Learning Classroom is designed to meet the special needs of elementary students who demonstrate behavioral and/or social-emotional problems that interfere with their learning as well as the learning of other students.
 The classroom is a self-contained program with gradual inclusion/re-integration as a goal according to each child's individual needs and progress.

 The program within the Social Learning Classroom is structured to teach and then monitor social and behavioral progress.
 Students work within a system that provides positive feedback for positive behaviors and redirecting in a caring and supportive environment for negative or inappropriate behaviors.
 All students work through a specially designed individual education plan that addresses their academic, social-emotional and behavioral needs.

 The Speech, Language and Hearing Program serves children who are having difficulty in certain areas of communication such as articulation, language development, phonology, phonemic awareness, fluency, voice, hearing disorders, or may be in need of alternative methods/ technology support to communicate effectively.

-A district-wide preschool screening held in the spring and fall identifies young children with communication delays.
-Also, each school year a speech and language screening of all second grade students is completed by the speech clinicians.
+A district-wide screening held in the spring and fall identifies young children with communication delays.
 Through these procedures, children who may have difficulties in communication are identified for further testing.
 During the course of the year, other children may be referred for assessment by the classroom teacher, parent, principal, medical professional, etc. Further evaluation usually involves a hearing screening, articulation assessment, and language assessment depending upon areas of concern.